The Funtastic World of Hanna-Barbera (ride): Ride

-The riders fly on a roller-coaster track after the villain, and end up going down a steep drop when Rosie the Robot (flying with the Jetsons) extends her arm and lifts Dastardly and Muttley from their rocket, allowing George to save Elroy.
+The riders fly on a roller-coaster track after the villain, and end up going down a steep drop when Rosie the Robot Maid (flying with the Jetsons) extends her arm and lifts Dastardly and Muttley from their rocket, allowing George to save Elroy.
 Dastardly and Muttley then get surrounded by thousands of flying cop cars, and both are arrested and dropped in a flying jail cell.
 The Jetsons thank them, and the riders fly back home through a vortex and crash land back at the station on a giant inflated bumper reading "END".
-Yogi gives them a farewell message.
+Yogi gives them a rhyming farewell message.
 "So folks, thanks for joining in the ride, I'll see you on the outside!"
 A lamp comes down from the top, from which Yogi pulls the light switch which makes the screen go black, ending the ride with the attendants congratulating the riders on a job well done for saving Elroy.

 There was a 40-inch height requirement for the simulator, requiring smaller children to sit in a non-motion seat.
 Expectant mothers, people with motion sickness, heart problems, back or neck problems, were all encouraged to sit in a non-motion seat.
 Occasionally people on the ride would panic because of the intense motion, and the ride would be stopped by one of the operators.
 The ride consisted of 12 bases, each of which held 8 people for a total of 96 riders.
 The front row consisted of a bench in which people who did not want a motion seat could enjoy the show.